Caine Prize: History and background

 The Caine Prize is a registered charity with the aim of bringing African writing to a wider audience through an annual literary award.
 It is named after businessman and philanthropist Sir Michael Caine (1927–1999), former Chairman of Booker plc, who also chaired the "Africa95" arts festival and the Booker Prize management committee for almost 25 years.
 After his death, friends and colleagues established the prize to be awarded annually in his memory.

 The prize was first awarded in 2000, to the Sudanese writer Leila Aboulela for her short story "The Museum", at the Zimbabwe International Book Fair in Harare.
 In its first year the Caine Prize attracted entries from 20 African countries.

+Judges represent a variety of literary fields and include notable authors, artists, journalists, broadcasters and academics with a connection to literature in Africa.

 Historically, the winner was announced at a dinner in July, at an event formerly held in Oxford but more recently at SOAS, University of London, to which the shortlisted candidates were all invited.
 This formed part of a week of activities for the candidates, including readings, book signings and press opportunities.

 In 2024, the Caine Prize declared that it would "re-centre" itself on the African continent, with a planned year-long celebration of the prize’'s 25th anniversary in 2025.
 Proposed events include readings and discussions involving the shortlisted writers and past winners, and tributes to writers such as the late Charles Mungoshi (Zimbabwe), who was shortlisted in 2000, and the late Binyavanga Wainaina (Kenya), who won the award in 2002.

 The Caine Prize also arranges writers' workshops that are held in a different African country each year.